janoelze/layerfeed/specification-0.1.md

 #### Goals

-We aim to design Layerfeed in a way that enables individuals to subtitle videos with textual data.
+We aim to design Layerfeed in a way that enables individuals to subtitle videos with timestamped textual data.
 Current subtite formats lack sophisticated features like in-text hotlinks or providing x and y coordinates to position text on screen.

 #### Outline